Introduction

 Weak ownership of decisions |

-Mistake 3: Blind Use of Software without Behavioural
+Mistake 3: Blind Use of

-Modern civil engineering projects
+Modern engineering projects often rely heavily on software

-Why This Causes Viva Failure: - During the project viva, examiners rarely focus on the software.
-They focus on
+During the engineering project viva, examiners rarely focus

 How to Avoid This